Umbrella Insurance: What It Is and How Much You Need

-How Much Umbrella Insurance Costs
+How much does Umbrella Insurance cost?

-Since umbrella insurance coverage only starts when the liability limits of your homeowners and auto policies leave off, it’s relatively cheap.
+Since umbrella insurance coverage only starts when the liability limits of your homeowners insurance and auto policies leave off, it’s relatively cheap.

-Usually sold in $1 million increments, it costs about $150 to $350 per year for the first $1 million of coverage, and about $100 for every $1 million in coverage after that.
+Usually sold in $1 million increments, it costs about $150 to $350 per year for the first $1 million of coverage and about $100 for every $1 million in coverage after that.

-Rates vary by state and how many homes, cars and boats you’re insuring.
+Rates vary by state and how many homes, cars, and boats you’re insuring.

 Most insurers sell up to $500,000 or $1 million in home and auto liability coverage.
 An umbrella policy can be cheaper for that extra coverage after buying the minimum required.